Best gravel bikes under $2,000 / £2,000: Lower-priced bikes that still deliver

 The best gravel bikes under $2,000 / £2,000 to get the best performance without the top-tier prices

-The best gravel bikes under $2,000 / £2,000 will provide an engaging off-road ride at a reasonable price.
+You don't have to spend loads of money to ride off-road, the best gravel bikes under $2,000 / £2,000 still provide an engaging off-road ride at a reasonable price.

-At this price, you will typically find an alloy frameset with a carbon fork, although there are steel alternatives if you like the idea of the potentially more robust frame material.
+At this price, don't expect a carbon frame and fancy bits like you would find on the best gravel bikes.
+Instead, you will typically find an alloy frameset with a carbon fork, although there are steel alternatives if you like the idea of the potentially more robust frame material.

+Just because the frame is made from metal doesn't mean you have to sacrifice ride quality or features when picking the best budget gravel bike.
 In all cases, you'll get a decent amount of tyre clearance, allowing you to fit some of the best gravel bike tyres to suit the conditions where you ride.
-You're also likely to find a gravel bike groupset, rather than a repurposed road bike groupset, although as we explain in below, brands will sometimes fit road groupsets to hit a price point.
+You're also likely to find a gravel bike groupset with plenty of gear range and some bikepacking mounts too.

 There's enough variety in gravel bikes under $2000 / £2000 for you to find one that suits your ride style.
 Are you looking for a fast gravel bike, one for on/off-road weekend rides or a gravel bike that you can load up for bikepacking?
 You can find all these gravel bike types in this price range, and we've selected our picks of the best gravel bikes under $2000 / £2000 below.

-Alternatively, read our pick of the best budget gravel bikes or head to the bottom of this page for advice on how to choose the best gravel bike that hits the $2000 / £2000 price point.
+Alternatively, head to the bottom of this page for advice on how to choose the best gravel bike that hits the $2000 / £2000 price point.

 The Cannondale Topstone 2 provides a stable ride that's still fast, while Cannondale's alloy fabrication expertise gives you a comfortable frame.

-Sharing Giant's bike building know-how and many of Giant's components as well, the Liv Devote provides women's-specific geometry and smaller sizing.
+Sharing Giant's bike-building know-how and many of Giant's components as well, the Liv Devote provides women-specific geometry and smaller sizing.

 With a good supply of mounting points both on the frame and the fork, the Grizl 7 1by provides a quality spec and wide tyre clearance for adventurers.